Family Heritage Matters

-FHM began in 1983 as a public advocate to the Maryland Board of Education regarding home education.
-Because of FHM's research and advocacy, the BOE developed regulations that permitted home instruction as we know it today.
+FHM began in 1983 as a public advocate to the Maryland Board of Education and General Assembly regarding home education.
+Because of FHM's research and advocacy, the BOE developed regulations that permit home instruction as we know it today.

 FHM proactively monitors Maryland legislation and regulation.